GGLuca/adverseimpact/README.md

 ## Example

-The data in this example stems from
+The data in this example stems from Morris (2017).
 In this selection scenario, we take into account the disparity between male and female hires, with women being designated as the minority group.
 Out of 35 applicants, 10 are women and 25 are men.
 Among the female candidates, 2 are chosen and 8 are not, while 15 of the male candidates are selected and 10 are not.
 Therefore, a total of 17 candidates are chosen and 18 are not.

 | Group | Fail        | Pass        | Total |
 |-------|-------------|-------------|-------|